marionbetizeau/CerebellumAstrocyteSimulation/README.md

 # CerebellumAstrocyteSimulation
-Code and package (SimLinTool) to performe astrocyte lineage simulation
+Code and package (LinSimTool) to performe astrocyte lineage simulation

 This simulation requires R and Rstudio.
 For downloads see https://cran.r-project.org/ and https://www.rstudio.com/products/rstudio/download/